Gapless Spin Liquid and Non-local Corner Excitation in the Spin-1/2 Heisenberg Antiferromagnet on Fractal

-We thank Ruizhen Huang for helpful discussions.
-This work is supported by National Natural Science Foundation of China Grant No.~11804221 (H.Z.).
+We thank Ruizhen Huang, Haijun Liao, and Tao Xiang for helpful discussions.
+This work is supported by National Natural Science Foundation of China Grant No.~12274126 (H.Z.).
 Part of this work was done during the virtual program ``Tensor Networks in Many Body and Quantum Field Theory" held at the Institute for Nuclear Theory, University of Washington, Seattle (INT 21-1c).

 \widetext

 \makeatletter {S\arabic{figure}} {S\arabic{table}} {S\arabic{equation}} [1]{[S#1]} [1]{S#1} \makeatother